ann82/dv_assistant/README.md

 - **See CHANGELOG for more details**
 - **Simplified intent classification and off-topic detection:** Only queries with domestic violence-related keywords are considered on-topic; all others are classified as off-topic.
 This approach is robust, easier to maintain, and fully covered by tests.
 - **Improved follow-up question handling:** The system now correctly interprets queries like "tell me more about the last one" or "the first one", mapping them to the correct Tavily result and providing detailed information from the content.
 Fully covered by tests.
+- **Voice responses no longer include HTTP/HTTPS URLs; users are offered to receive details (including address and link) via text message**
+- **Follow-up detection logic is now robust even if the OpenAI API key is missing, and works reliably for vague queries like "tell me more about the first one"**
+- **All tests pass, including new tests for follow-up detection and conversational flow**
+- **Improved user experience for follow-up and location/address queries**

 ## Custom Tavily Response Formatting